Nathanael Greene Chapter NSDAR

 It was said that Greene might have had a loss but never had a defeat.
 The minister of France, de la Luzerne, said of Nathanael Greene, "Other generals subdue their enemies by means with which their country or their sovereign furnished them, but Greene appears to subdue his enemy by his own means.
 He commenced his campaign, without an army, provisions or military store.
 He has asked for nothing since; and yet scarcely a post arrives from the south, that does not bring intelligence of some new advantage gained over his foe.
 He conquers by magic."

-Nathanael Greene was a great man and Revolutionary War hero and worthy of having a chapter named in his honor.
+Nathanael Greene was a great man, American Revolutionary War hero, and worthy of having a chapter named in his honor.

 Held flag retirement ceremonies during war